-XIII.
+XV.
 THE DISSERTATION PROPOSAL

-The doctoral dissertation proposal provides a focused literature review, well-developed rationale, a research design, and a data analysis plan.
-A 10-20 page literature review is a rough guideline, although relevance of coverage is the primary criterion for length.
+The doctoral dissertation proposal provides a broad literature review, well-developed rationale, a research design, and a data analysis plan.
+The deliverables are an Introduction in the form of an AMR/Psych Review-style paper that synthesizes previous research and theory and extends, integrates, or applies these ideas in a novel manner, and detailed Methods and Analysis Plan sections.
 During the period that the Doctoral Supervisory Committee is reviewing a dissertation proposal, the student is required to enroll in a minimum of three (3) hours of PSYC 998 - Dissertation Proposal.
 Normally the student will make an oral presentation of the dissertation proposal to the entire committee.
 After this committee approves the dissertation proposal, it is forwarded by the student to both the Program Coordinator and the Associate Chair for Graduate Studies for approval.
-If acceptable, the proposal will be forwarded to the Dean for approval; the student is ready to enroll in PSYC 999 - Dissertation once the Dean has approved the proposal
+If acceptable, the proposal will be forwarded to the Dean for approval; the student is ready to enroll in PSYC 999 - Dissertation once the Dean has approved the proposal.